mindboundlabs/divya-ai/README.md

 ## The Divya AI Framework: A Tool for Continuous Learning

 The Divya AI framework revolves around an iterative learning model where learners continuously explore, reflect, and deepen their understanding.
-The process begins with an initial prompt and evolves as learners press "Go" to keep exploring.
+The process begins with an initial prompt and evolves as learners type "Go" to keep exploring.

 ### Features:
 - **Iterative Prompts**: Continuous exploration through prompts that evolve with each answer.
 - **Self-Directed Learning**: Learners control the pace and depth of their learning journey.
-- **The "Go" Command**: A simple trigger that pushes the exploration further, allowing for ongoing engagement and deeper discovery.
+- **Typing "Go"**: A simple word/trigger that pushes the exploration further, allowing for ongoing engagement and deeper discovery.

 ---